Just getting into FireFit? Why not try the FireFit Team Relay Event?

 Mixed Relay Rules:

-With flashlight in hand carry a high-rise pack, 4 foot bundle of 4 inch hose weighing 42 pounds, to the sixth floor.
-The high-rise pack must be deposited in the box at the top of the tower.
-Proper placement is on or in the box, with no part of the high-rise pack touching the deck.
+With flashlight in hand carry a Hi-Rise pack, 4 foot bundle of 4 inch hose weighing 42 pounds, to the sixth floor.
+The Hi-Rise pack must be deposited in the box at the top of the tower.
+Proper placement is on or in the box, with no part of the Hi-Rise Pack touching the deck.
 The second competitor is already positioned at the top of the tower.
-Once the first competitor reaches the top of the tower, has one foot on the top platform and has deposited the high-rise pack in the box, he may then make the exchange.
+Once the first competitor reaches the top of the tower, has one foot on the top platform and has deposited the hi-rise pack in the box, he may then make the exchange.

 2nd Task: Hose Hoist

 From the top of the tower, using a hand over hand motion, pull a 5/8 inch rope to hoist a donut roll of LDH hose (42 pounds).
 This Task is complete when the donut roll clears the rail and is placed in the designated box at the top of the tower.
 Proper placement is on or in the box, with no part of the donut roll touching the deck.
 The donut roll must not leave the top platform; otherwise it will result in disqualification.
 Competitors 5'6" and under are allowed to stand on the Hi-Rise pack, no penalty will be assessed.
 Upon completion of the hose hoist the competitor then retrieves and passes off the flashlight, or continues down the tower.
 When receiving the flashlight the next competitor, must have 1 foot on the top landing of the tower.

 The Competitor who is descending the tower must touch every stair and use the handrails.
 Once the competitor has both feet on the ground he/she may pass off the flashlight to the next competitor who then moves to the force machine.
 Please note the force machine can not be used to enable the exchange.
 Exchanges must be grasp to grasp and in clear view for the official.